-LOST & FOUND: Families may come in any school day between 8:00 a.m. and 5:00 p.m. to search the lost and found box located and secured by the office coordinator.
-At several times in the school year, unclaimed items left in the box will be donated to a local charity.
+Families may come in any school day between 8:00 a.m. and 5:00 p.m. to search the lost and found box located and secured by the office coordinator.
+Unclaimed items left in the box will be donated to a local charity intermittently.